 Saint Benedict makes consideration for infirmities a grand principle of the Rule.
 Infirmities constitute a claim on the charity and forbearance of the Abbot and the brethren, and on the all-sufficient grace of Our Lord Jesus Christ.
 In this, Saint Benedict resonates with what the Apostle writes:

 There was given me a sting of my flesh, an angel of Satan, to buffet me.
 For which thing thrice I besought the Lord, that it might depart from me.
 And he said to me: My grace is sufficient for thee; for power is made perfect in infirmity.
 Gladly therefore will I glory in my infirmities, that the power of Christ may dwell in me.
 For which cause I please myself in my infirmities, in reproaches, in necessities, in persecutions, in distresses, for Christ.
 For when I am weak, then am I powerful.
 (2 Corinthians 12:7-10)

-The monk who needs more of anything—more food, drink, rest, affection, quiet, conversation, affirmation, work, or time to do things—must, also, be very humble, and recognize that he is the object of a special solicitude on the part of God.
+The monk who needs more of anything — more food, drink, rest, affection, quiet, conversation, affirmation, work, or time — must, for this reason, be very humble, and recognize that he is the object of a special solicitude.
 Thus, will he be, always and everywhere, grateful.
-The weak monk will learn to pray:
+The weak are to be grateful.

 Humility, then, and gratitude; thus does Saint Benedict say, “and so all the members of the family shall be at peace.”
 A monastery where the strong are humble and the weak grateful will be the abode of charity.
 There will be unity among the brethren, reverence for one another, and a great interior freedom of spirit.